How to succeed at the CILS B1 for Citizenship – My best strategies

 If you are here, you need to pass the Italian certification test to get your citizenship.
 In this post, I will expand on the CILS B1 for Citizenship test (CILS B1 cittadinanza).

-For the sake of thoroughness, I must say there are at least two other B1 certifications that will serve you to get your citizenship.
+For the sake of thoroughness, I must say there are at least two other B1 certifications that will also serve you to get your citizenship.
 The reason why I am expanding on the CILS is that:

 - The CILS is the most popular one and the one that many of my students have already taken and passed.